dmz44/Robotics_Assignment_1/README.md

 Note: yaml file location is different in this guide

 ### Costmap Parameters

-inflation_layer.inflation_radius
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
+*Parameters defined in: `turtlebot3_navigation2/param/${TB3_MODEL}.yaml`*

+* `inflation_layer.inflation_radius`
-This parameter makes the inflation area from the obstacle.
-The path would be planned in order that it does not cross this area.
-It is safe to set this to be bigger than the robot radius.
-For more information, please refer to the costmap_2d wiki.
+  * This parameter creates an inflation area around the obstacle.
+The path is planned so that it does not cross this area.
+It is safe to set this larger than the robot radius.
+For more information, please refer to the `costmap_2d` wiki.

-inflation_layer.cost_scaling_factor
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
+* `inflation_layer.cost_scaling_factor`
-This is an inverse proportional factor that is multiplied by the value of the costmap.
-If this parameter is increased, the value of the costmap is decreased.
+  * This is an inverse proportional factor multiplied by the value of the costmap.
+If this parameter is increased, the costmap value decreases.

-The optimal path for the robot to pass through obstacles is to take a median path between them.
-Setting a smaller value for this parameter will create a farther path from the obstacles.
+  * The optimal path for the robot to pass through obstacles is to take a median path between them.
+Setting a smaller value for this parameter will create a path farther from the obstacles.

 ### dwb_controller

-max_vel_x
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-This factor is set the maximum value of translational velocity.

-min_vel_x
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-This factor is set the minimum value of translational velocity.
-If set this negative, the robot can move backwards.

-max_vel_y
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-The maximum y velocity for the robot in m/s.

-min_vel_y
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-The minimum y velocity for the robot in m/s.

-max_vel_theta
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-Actual value of the maximum rotational velocity.
-The robot can not be faster than this. min_speed_theta
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-Actual value of the minimum rotational speed.
-The robot can not be slower than this.

-max_speed_xy
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-The absolute value of the maximum translational velocity for the robot in m/s.

-min_speed_xy
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-The absolute value of the minimum translational velocity for the robot in m/s.

-acc_lim_x
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-The x acceleration limit of the robot in meters/sec^2.

-acc_lim_y
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-The y acceleration limit of the robot in meters/sec^2.

-acc_lim_theta
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-The rotational acceleration limit of the robot in radians/sec^2.

-decel_lim_x
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-The deceleration limit of the robot in the x direction in m/s^2.

-decel_lim_y
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-The deceleration limit of the robot in the y direction in m/s^2.

-decel_lim_theta
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-The deceleration limit of the robot in the theta direction in rad/s^2.

-xy_goal_tolerance
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-The x,y distance allowed when the robot reaches its goal pose.

-yaw_goal_tolerance
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-The yaw angle allowed when the robot reaches its goal pose.

-transform_tolerance
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-It allows the latency for tf messages.

-sim_time
-Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-This factor is set forward simulation in seconds.
-Setting this too small makes robot difficult to pass a narrow space while large value limits dynamic turns.
-You can observe the defferences of length of the yellow line in below image that represents the simulation path.
+*Parameters defined in: `turtlebot3_navigation2/param/${TB3_MODEL}.yaml`*

+* `max_vel_x`
+  * Sets the maximum value of translational velocity.

+* `min_vel_x`
+  * Sets the minimum value of translational velocity.
+If set negative, the robot can move backwards.

+* `max_vel_y`
+  * The maximum y velocity for the robot in m/s.

+* `min_vel_y`
+  * The minimum y velocity for the robot in m/s.

+* `max_vel_theta`
+  * Actual value of the maximum rotational velocity.
+The robot cannot be faster than this.

+* `min_speed_theta`
+  * Actual value of the minimum rotational speed.
+The robot cannot be slower than this.

+* `max_speed_xy`
+  * The absolute value of the maximum translational velocity for the robot in m/s.

+* `min_speed_xy`
+  * The absolute value of the minimum translational velocity for the robot in m/s.

+* `acc_lim_x`
+  * The x acceleration limit of the robot in m/s².

+* `acc_lim_y`
+  * The y acceleration limit of the robot in m/s².

+* `acc_lim_theta`
+  * The rotational acceleration limit of the robot in rad/s².

+* `decel_lim_x`
+  * The deceleration limit of the robot in the x direction in m/s².

+* `decel_lim_y`
+  * The deceleration limit of the robot in the y direction in m/s².

+* `decel_lim_theta`
+  * The deceleration limit of the robot in the theta direction in rad/s².

+* `xy_goal_tolerance`
+  * The x,y distance allowed when the robot reaches its goal pose.

+* `yaw_goal_tolerance`
+  * The yaw angle allowed when the robot reaches its goal pose.

+* `transform_tolerance`
+  * Allows latency for tf messages.

+* `sim_time`
+  * Sets the forward simulation time in seconds.
+  * Setting this too small makes it difficult for the robot to pass narrow spaces, while a large value limits dynamic turns. *You can observe the differences in the length of the yellow line in the simulation path.*

 # Video Demo Requirements (Approximately 2.5 Minutes)